OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 **goals.csv**

-`goals.csv` is a table with information about goals and sub-goals.
-This includes the weight of each goal that is used to calculate the final Index scores when all goals are combined.
-Other information includes the goal description that is also presented in the WebApp. `goals.csv` also indicates the arguments passed to `functions.R`.
-These are indicated by two columns: *preindex_function* (functions for all goals that do not have sub-goals, and functions for all sub-goals) and *postindex_function* (functions for goals with sub-goals).

-> TIP: It's important to check `goals.csv`'s weightings and preindex functions when you change goal or sub-goal model equations in `functions.r`.
+`goals.csv` is a table with information about goals and sub-goals, including:

+- _order_color_ & _order_hierarchy_: the order to display in flower plots
+- _order_calculate_: the oder in which the goals and sub-goals are calculated for the overall index scores
+- _goal_ & _parent_: indicates the relationship between sub-goals and supra-goals (ie. goals with sub-goals)
+- _weight_: how each goal is weighted to calculate the final Index scores
+- _preindex_function_: indicate what parameters are called to calculate scores for goals and sub-goals in `functions.r`
+- _postindex_function_: indicate what parameters are called to calculate scores for supra-goals in `functions.r`

 **pressures_categories.csv**